koh1project/practice/memorandum.md

 Tags of div are used for putting headlines and paragraphs together

 **<span>**
-It is used for decolating to paticular points in sentences.
+It is used for decorating to paticular points in sentences.

 **description** \
 \<meta name=description" content="Text information">